-Hong Kong's police commissioner to retire amid continued political unrest: source
+Hong Kong's police commissioner to retire amid continued political unrest

 Over the summer, authorities have used live ammunition, tear gas, pepper spray, rubber bullets and water cannons to disperse demonstrators.
 On the front lines, protesters have targeted police with petrol bombs, iron bars, tools, bricks and lasers.

 Trust in the force has eroded in parts of Hong Kong.
-Some citizens are even considering leaving, fearing their city's future.

-Protesters have been calling for an independent investigation into alleged police brutality -- with some even calling to disband the whole department.
+Some citizens are considering leaving, fearing their city's future.
+Protesters have also been calling for an independent investigation into alleged police brutality -- with some even calling to disband the whole department.

 At a background briefing in August, a senior officer said police only used force in response to violence.
 Authorities have also vowed to fully investigating allegations of misconduct, including a July incident in which officers were accused of looking the other way as a mob bashed demonstrators and passers-by.